+Safeguarding polices:

-Safeguarding polices: In order to safeguard and promote the welfare of children and adults living in Warwickshire the Council's safeguarding strategy is underpinned by a range of policies and guidance.
-You can find these by clicking here.
+In order to safeguard and promote the welfare of children and adults living in Warwickshire the Council's safeguarding strategy is underpinned by a range of policies and guidance.

+Whistleblowing policy:

-Whistleblowing policy: The Council encourages all its employees, consultants, contractors, volunteers and workers to report any concerns related to its direct activities, or the supply chains of the Council.
+The Council encourages all its employees, consultants, contractors, volunteers and workers to report any concerns related to its direct activities, or the supply chains of the Council.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The Council's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-You can find the procedure by clicking here and the whistleblowing policy by clicking here.
+The Council's whistleblowing.noted-ure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-Employer and Employee Responsibilities Code: The Council's Values and Behaviours makes clear to our employees the actions and behaviour expected of them when representing the organisation.
+Employer and Employee Responsibilities Code:

+The Council's Code makes clear to our employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour in all its operations and when managing our supply chain.

+Recruitment:

-Recruitment: The Council's recruitment processes are transparent and reviewed regularly.
-They include robust procedures for vetting new employees, which ensures they are able to confirm their identities and qualifications, and they are paid directly into an appropriate personal bank account.
+The Council's recruitment processes are transparent and reviewed regularly.
+They include robust procedures for vetting new employees, which ensures they are able to confirm their age, identities and qualifications, and they are paid directly into an appropriate personal bank account.
 To comply with the Asylum, Immigration and Nationality Act 2006, all prospective employees are asked to supply evidence of their eligibility to work in the UK.
-References are also requested and followed up.
+A reference is also requested and followed up.
+Our Terms of Employment allow employees to terminate employment and to join unions.
+They also outline our procedures around overtime working.